 • Build trust by demonstrating compliance with labor laws and contractual obligations.

 By mandating electronic wage transfers, the WPS ensures that employees receive the full amount specified in their employment contracts.
 This eliminates issues such as underpayment, delayed wages, or unauthorized deductions.
-Employees are also empowered to report any irregularities through official channels, such as the Ministry of Human Resources and Emiratisation (MoHRE).
+Employees are also empowered to report any irregularities through official channels, such as MoHRE.

 For employers, WPS compliance signals a commitment to ethical labor practices and regulatory adherence.
 This can enhance the company’s reputation, attract skilled talent, and reduce the risk of penalties or operational suspensions due to non-compliance.